gicentre/litvis/documents/tutorials/elmIntroduction2.md

     isOdd <| add n1 n2
 ```

-The value of this form of expression becomes more obvious when we use the `|>` operator in more complex expressions to representing the `piping` of the output of one evaluated expression into the input of another.
+The value of this form of expression becomes more obvious when we use the `|>` operator in more complex expressions to representing the 'piping' of the output of one evaluated expression into the input of another.

-Consider the coding coding of the following party trick:
+Consider the coding of the following party trick:

 > _Think of a number.
 > Double it.